floooh/fips/site/p040_crosscompiling.md

 On **Android**, a Java wrapper application directory and AndroidManifest.xml file is created (see fips/cmake/fips_android.cmake).

-On **PNaCl**, a manifest (.nmf) and a HTML file is generated, and the PNaCl finalizer tool is run as post-build-step (see fips/cmake/fips_pnacl.cmake).

 On **iOS**, a .plist file is generated (see fips/cmake/fips_osx.cmake).